Do you have food?

 Why does the patio close so early?

 It is a condition of our use-permit that the outdoor patio is to close no later than 9pm nightly as we are surrounded by residential property on all sides.
-In addition, when going to you car or leaving for the night, we kindly ask that you leave quietly out of courtesy to the rest of the neighborhood.
 Also: Please do not block any of our neighbors driveways when parking!
 Mahalo!

 And why can’t I get any service out here?